 Date class

-Class date is designed for working with dates.
+Class date is designed for working with date and time.
 Possible variants of using it include: calendars, various checks based on dates, etc.

 Do not forget that we have different gaps and overlaps: many countries have so-called Daylight Saving Time, when clock is set ahead (in spring) or back (in autumn) one hour.